jfx2006/thunderbird-ci-docs/Crash Stats.md

 There's actually two API keys: one for "level-1" builds (try-comm-central) and one for "level-3" (comm-central, comm-beta, comm-esrXX).
 This is per policy as noted in the Symbols UI.
 An API token cannot contain privileges for both regular and try builds.

+Create the keys (or if it's October 2020 Rob can extend his again) and make sure to save what they are.

+## Taskcluster Secrets